ARMmbed/mbed-client/docs/Introduction.md

         }
 ```

-3. Register all the resources that you would like to monitor or follow using mbed Device Server.
+**Step 3.** Register all the resources that you would like to monitor or follow using mbed Device Server.
 To do this, create the resource objects and pass them to the Register API for registration purposes.

 For example, if you want to register your OMA LWM2M based Device object, you need to create the object and set the values for mandatory resources as follows: